 Required Article: The ethical codes of using OBT (17 pages)

 Review “The Ethics of Legal and Ethical Challenges of Online Behavioral Targeting in Advertising“.
 You only need to review the parts about the ethical codes related to OBT.
 You are free to skim the other parts related to all of the methods of data collection if it would help you with your project.
-The main focus of this piece begins on page 135 (pg 11 of 22 within the PDF) under the heading “Ethical Analysis of Online Behavioral Targeting and the FTC Principles and Guidelines”
+The main focus of this piece begins on page 18 within the PDF under the heading “Ethical Analysis of Online Behavioral Targeting and the FTC Principles and Guidelines”

 Required Article: The case for banning OBT (5 pages)

 Review The New Republic – “Ban Targeted Advertising.”
 David Dayan makes the case for banning targeted advertising altogether.
 He suggests that not only does the “surveillance economy” fail to deliver anything meaningful to advertisers but building massive databases of metadata creates an attractive target for hackers.
 The risks outweigh the perceived benefits.